top of page

 LEARNING OBJECTIVES

-To examine the threat of terminal illness and its implications from a tripartite meaning reconstruction framework
+• Examine the threat of terminal illness and its implications from a 4-dimensional meaning reconstruction framework;

-To implement meaning-oriented techniques to facilitate the quest for meaning in the face of terminal illness and impending death
+• Implement meaning-oriented techniques to facilitate the quest for meaning in the face of terminal illness and impending death.

 GRIEF COUNSELLING FUNDAMENTALS COVERED

-Use of My Life Footprints to facilitate life review
+• Application of My Life Footprints to review significant connections in life

-Application of various assessment tools to examine different dimensions of preparatory grief, differentiate between palliative grief and depression, and evaluate dying patient’s sense of dignity
+• Application of various assessment tools and conversational guides to examine the degree of meaning crisis and evaluate the patient’s sense of dignity

 GRIEF TRAINING FACULTY